Group gradations on Leavitt path algebras: Introduction

 \section{Introduction}

 A Leavitt path algebra associates with a directed graph $E$ and an associative unital ring $R$, an $R$-algebra $L_R(E)$.
 These algebras are algebraic analogues of graph $C^*$-algebras and are also natural generalizations of Leavitt algebras of type $(1,n)$ constructed in \cite{leavitt1962}.
 Leavitt path algebras were introduced, in the case when $R$ is a field, by Ara, Moreno and Pardo \cite{AMP2007}, and almost simultaneously by Abrams and Aranda Pino \cite{AAP2005}, using a different approach.
 In the case when $R$ is a commutative ring these structures were defined by Tomforde in \cite{T2011}.
 Throughout this article we will follow Hazrat \cite{H2013A} and consider Leavitt path algebras with coefficients in an arbitrary associative unital ring $R$ (see Definition~\ref{def:LPA}).
-Each Leavitt path algebra may, in a canonical way, be viewed as a $\Z$-graded ring (see Section~\ref{leavittpathalgebras}).
+Each Leavitt path algebra may, in a canonical way, be viewed as a $\Z$-graded ring (see Section~\ref{sec:leavittpathalgebras}).
 The characterization of Leavitt path algebras (e.g. simple, purely infinite simple, semisimple, prime, finite dimensional, locally finite, exchange, artinian, noetherian) in terms of properties of the underlying graph has been the subject of many studies, see Abrams' extensive survey \cite{AbramsDecade}, and the references therein.
 Many of these investigations have, however, been carried out without taking into account the $\mathbb{Z}$-graded structure of $L_R(E)$.
 Although there are previous studies (see e.g. Ara, Moreno and Pardo \cite{AMP2007}, Tomforde \cite{T2007}) where the $\Z$-graded structure of $L_R(E)$ has been taken into account, it seems to the authors of the present article that Hazrat \cite{H2013A} was first to utilize this philosophy systematically, and to e.g. study properties of the $\Z$-gradation itself.
 In loc. cit. he proves, among many other things, the following result.

-\begin{theorem}[Hazrat \cite{H2013A}] If $E$ is a finite directed graph and $R$ is an associative unital ring, then the Leavitt path algebra $L_R(E)$ is strongly $\Z$-graded if and only if $E$ does not have a sink. \end{theorem}
+\begin{theorem}[Hazrat \cite{H2013A}] If $E$ is a finite directed graph and $R$ is an associative unital ring, then the Leavitt path algebra $L_R(E)$ is strongly $\Z$-graded if and only if $E$ has no sink. \end{theorem}

 To motivate the approach taken in this article, consider the following directed graphs.